tententgc/seoul-incident-reporter/readme.md

   - **OpenAI GPT-4**: Used for natural language processing tasks to enhance the system's decision-making capabilities, including understanding accident reports and providing insights based on the detected incidents.

-Here’s a more polished version of your `README.md`:

 # How to Use